In a Nutshell:

-As you will see, however, it’s not fair to call this a proper massage chair, as compared with most of the others we review on this site.
-It lacks some of the most basic features that go into making a serious massage chair, and as such, this one should be considered a casual/hobbyist chair only.
+As you will see, however, it’s not fair to call this a proper massage chair compared to most of the others we review on this site.
+It lacks some of the most basic features that go into making a serious massage chair, so this one should be considered a casual/hobbyist chair only.

 We regard it as an oddity and a curiosity, although since it does get a few things right, there’s probably a relatively narrow segment of the market for whom this chair would work well and be a sound investment.

-We’ll get into the details just below so you can judge for yourself.
+We’ll get into the details below so you can judge yourself.